JasonN3/openvox_modules/domain_join/AD_Setup.md

   `pkinit_anchors` will tell krb5 where to look for the DC's ca chain `pkinit_kdc_hostname` is required because the smartcard certificate can contain the domain in lowercase, which will cause the authentication to fail.

+- Enable the feature by using `authselect enable-feature with-smartcard`.
+You can see the other available features by running `authselect list-features sssd`

 ## Manually joining
 1) Make sure the machine's hostname is set to the FQDN.
 The machine hostname cannot be the shortname
 2) Join with OS information.
 The OS information is only set during joining.